gabriel-vanzandycke/experimentator/README.md

 ### Implementation guidelines

-The `experiment_type` should contain the [`experimentator.TensorflowExperiment`](https://github.com/gabriel-vanzandycke/experimentator/blob/main/experimentator/tf2_experiment.py#L31) type when working with Tensorflow, and [`experimentator.TorchExperiment`]() when working with PyTorch.

 The specific experiment must define the following attributes:
 - `batch_inputs_names`: The initial chunk attribute names, extracted from the batched dataset items.